The Equivalence Principle is the

 D. Lucchesi: LAGEOS II perigee shift and Schwarzschild gravitoelectric field (25')

-C. Marchal: General theory of relativity: does a rapidly rotating body fall slower than a non rotating body?
-(25')
+C. Marchal: General theory of relativity: does a rapidly rotating body fall slower than a

 G. Ruoso: Measurement of the Casimir force between parallel metallic surfaces (25')